 The poorly drained clays, shale and coal washing detritus that constitutes the upper levels of the fill material, has resulted in variable growth of some sections of copse and meadow.
 Together with the uneven settlement of the fill material, these soil conditions have led to the development of several very small pockets of different habitats.
 The Friends intend to identify these habitat types using accepted definitions and observe any species specifically associated with each.

 Periodically, records are sent to the Nottinghamshire Biological and Geological Records Centre and to Nottinghamshire BAPS.

-Appendix 19 - Biodiversity Recordings Undertaken by Friends of Colliers Wood denotes species on the UK Biodiversity Action Plan List of Priority Species & Habitats (August 2007)
+Appendix 19 - Biodiversity Recordings Undertaken by Friends of Colliers Wood

 Indicators referring to biodiversity listings: